-When Global Positioning Software spread to the masses in the early 2000s, a few techno-geeks with a travel bug started to build a community of treasure hunters — millennium-age style.
+When GPS spread to the masses in the early 2000s, a few techno-geeks with a travel bug started to build a community of treasure hunters — millennium-age style.
 Now geocaching has exploded into a worldwide phenomenon with a dedicated group of followers in Colorado itching to get their hands on the most coveted caches.

 Step one: Register for a free member account at the official Geocaching website.